openshift/openshift-origin-design/designs/virtualization/4.x/Scheduling section/Firmware-config/Firmware-config.md

 In case any Serial or UUID values has changed, the Firmware field will specify 'Custom', with no further values specifically for the UUID or Serial.
 This is because there is no reset to default.

 ![VM page](img/Firmware-2-1.jpg)
-In case strings removed from the string fields, the Frimware value will change to 'Custom - Serial: None'.
+In case strings removed from the string fields, the Firmware value will change to 'Custom - Serial: None'.